top of page

 Photo by Kathryn Hayden

-Sonya Hayden (she/her) is a lyricist, composer, librettist, and playwright originally from Virginia, now based in New York.
-In musical theater, her work includes Wanda Does the Water Cycle (book/music/lyrics, Lincoln Center Out of Doors Festival), Sing a Song of Six Pants and It Ain't Over 'Til the Bat Lady Sings (co-book/music, NY Public Library for the Performing Arts), Crazy But True (book/lyrics, CAIM Creative Co.), and The Luckiest Girl (book/music/lyrics, Princeton University).
-Her song “If I Didn’t Know Better” (music/lyrics) was selected for the Lotte Lenya Competition Songbook ($1,500 award), “Our Little Life” (lyrics) was recently performed by Tony nominee Karen Akers at Urban Stages, and “Away From It All” (music) was selected for a Maestra-Circle in the Square Theatre School Collab and performed on their Broadway stage.
+In musical theater, her work includes Wanda Does the Water Cycle (book/music/lyrics, Lincoln Center Festival, soon to be licensed by MTI), For Love or Funny and It Ain't Over 'Til the Bat Lady Sings (co-book/music, NY Public Library for the Performing Arts), Crazy But True (book/lyrics, CAIM Creative Co.), and The Luckiest Girl (book/music/lyrics, Princeton University).
+Her song “Our Little Life” (lyrics) was performed by Tony nominee Karen Akers at Urban Stages and “Away From It All” (music) was selected for a Maestra Music/Circle in the Square Theatre School Collab and performed on their Broadway stage.

 She holds a Master’s in Playwriting with Distinction from the University of Edinburgh, a Bachelor's of Music (summa cum laude) with a minor in Theater from Princeton University, and the world record for cups of Earl Grey tea downed while writing.